conradakunga/Blog/_posts/2022-11-26-how-to-index-a-nvarcharmax-table-in-sql-server.md

     Could not create constraint or index.
 See previous errors.
     ```

-1. Query presence or absence of a value in the column
+1. Query the presence or absence of a value in the column

-To achieve #1 you can [set your new index as unique](https://learn.microsoft.com/en-us/sql/relational-databases/indexes/create-unique-indexes?view=sql-server-ver16) when creating it.
+To achieve #1, you can [set your new index as unique](https://learn.microsoft.com/en-us/sql/relational-databases/indexes/create-unique-indexes?view=sql-server-ver16) when creating it.

-To achieve #2 you would query like this:
+To achieve #2, you would query like this:

 ```sql
 IF EXISTS